-- 1. A completed Crafton Hills College Application for each term requested. - 2.
-A completed Special Attendance form (available from high school counselor), signed by a high school counselor and parent/guardian of the student for each term requested. - 3.
-Official High School transcripts (delivered in a sealed envelope). - 4.
-All documentation must be submitted to the Admissions and Office no later than 3:00 p.m. the Friday before Arena Registration (refer to Class Schedule for Arena Registration dates).
+- 1. A completed Crafton Hills College Application - 2.
+A completed Special Student Attendance form signed by a high school counselor, parent/guardian and student for each term until graduation. - 3.
+Two official high school transcripts (delivered in a sealed envelope). - 4.
+All documentation must be submitted to the Admissions & Records Office by the posted deadline for each term.
+(Refer to class schedule for the term for which you are applying)